humaidq/dotfiles/README.md

 ## Goal

 sifrOS is an opinionated but modular framework for NixOS for my use case.
 The goal is to build a framework for me, so your use case and requirements might be different.

+The repository is modular, you should be able to set your username

 ### Features